-- (2) The contract requires the approval of FEMA, regardless of amount. - (3) The contract is for federally-required audit services. - (4) A subcontract is also a covered transaction if it is awarded by the d.
+- (4) A subcontract is also a covered transaction if it is awarded by the contractor of a recipient or subrecipient and requires either the approval of FEMA or is in excess of \$25,000. - f.
 The following provides a debarment and suspension clause.
 It incorporates an optional method of verifying that contractors are not excluded or disqualified: